Next Steps

 Brandi

-Brandi D’Amico
+Brandi Tedesco

 J&R Day Camp Program Director, JCC Sports & Rec Director

 Born and raised in Pittsburgh, Brandi has over 15 years of education and youth programming experience working with multiple schools and organizations around the Pittsburgh area.
 In addition to the Program Director at J&R, Brandi manages our Sport & Recreation department at the JCC, overseeing all of our basketball leagues and youth and adult sports.
 Brandi holds a Bachelor’s degree in Health and Physical Education from Slippery Rock University and a Master’s in Health and Physical Activity from the University of Pittsburgh.
-Brandi lives in Shaler with her husband, Vince.
+Brandi lives in Shaler with her husband, Vince and daughter Madelyn.

-Brandi D’amico , 412-697-3532 bdamico@jccpgh.org
+Brandi Tedesco , 412-697-3532 btedesco@jccpgh.org

 Selection_021